jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/accuracy_dimension.md

 ### Data Marts - Attribute Accuracy
 \\[ Attribute \ Accuracy = \frac{Number \ of \ Correct \ Attribute \ Values}{Total \ Number \ of \ Attribute \ Values} \times 100 \\]

-For each attribute in a data mart, the *Attribute Accuracy* metric compares the values against a set of true values or rules to assess attribute-level accuracy.
+**Application**: For each attribute in a data mart, compare the values against a set of true values or rules to assess attribute-level accuracy.

 * **Marketing Analytics**:
   Ensuring campaign data attributes like dates, budget figures, and demographic details are correct to inform marketing strategies.